-ST RATEGIC PRIORITY VALUE STATEMENT TARGE Т 5 .
-AN ECONOMICALLY PROSPEROUS CITY 5.1 The city absorbs young people into a job creation social compact between the council, private businesses and the non-profit sector - with the support of institutions of learning.
+ST RATEGIC PRIORITY VALUE STATEMENT TARGE Т 5 AN ECONOMICALLY PROSPEROUS CITY 5.1 The city absorbs young people into a job creation social compact between the council, private businesses and the non-profit sector - with the support of institutions of learning.
 5.1.1 Unemployment in the city is reduced to 15%.
-5.2 and resilient economy, using its competitive advantages to deliver prosperity, high employment and quality jobs for all the city's residents.
-5.2.1 The Municipality has competitive business incentive packages to attract new businesses and expansion.
+5.2 and resilient economy, using its competitive 5.2.1 The Municipality has competitive business incentive packages to attract new businesses and expansion.
 5.2.2 The municipality attracts annual investment in excess of R 1 billion per annum, reducing unemployment by 5% per annum.
 5.2.3 Municipality has 100% of skills required for the local economy.
 5.2.4 Reduce the percentage of economically inactive youth to 5%.